 Draw your spoon shape

-Using a pencil, draw a circle at one end of the wood, leaving a centimetre or so around the perimeter.
+Using a pencil, draw a circle at one end of the wood, leaving a 1/4" around the perimeter.
 If you're making a double-ended spoon, do the same at the other end and connect the two with a drawing of what will soon become your handle.
 Don't forget to make the handle slightly wider as it touches your circles.

 Saw and carve your drawing

 Now, draw horizontal lines beneath the circles to create a security stop, put on your glove and use a handsaw to saw the wood down to the lines.
 This will create a shelf, which will in turn prevent the wrong bits of your spoon from breaking when you use the axe.

 Taking the axe, carve away the rest of the sides between the lines, then clean with the woodcarving knife until there are no jagged edges.
 Good job, you're halfway there!

 Time to make this thing spoon shaped.
 Gripping your new spoon handle, use a crook knife to hollow out both circles.
 Whittle very slowly and feel with your fingers, until you have roughly 1/5" of wood left at the bottom of each hollow.
 Be careful not to make it too thin – you'll be using the Dremel® soon and you'll need some wood left in your spoon to work with.